MoneyTips

-MoneyTips is a privately held Syracuse, NY based consumer education company.
-The company provides personal financial information.
+MoneyTips is an American consumer education company based in Syracuse, New York.
+The company provides personal financial information and access to financial products.
 In March 2022, it merged with Credit Card Insider, another Syracuse-based company that provides information on credit cards.

-Founding
+History

+Foundation and early years

 Founded in 2012 by John Ganotis and Eric Adamowsky, the Credit Card Insider website launched in early 2013.
 The company is located in Syracuse, NY.
 MoneyTips was created in 2021.
 In March 2022, the company's Twitter account announced that it was merging with MoneyTips.